Vocova

 A full transcript with:

-- Speaker diarization (Pro plan) to identify who said what
+• Speaker diarization (Plus / Pro plans) to identify who said what

-The free tier includes 120 minutes with TXT export.
-Pro unlocks all export formats, speaker labels, editing, translation, and batch processing.
+The free tier includes 30 minutes with TXT export.
+Plus unlocks speaker labels, editing, translation, batch processing, and every export format.
+Pro includes everything in Plus with unlimited transcription.

 Accuracy and language support